 One option is to look into the cost of trip insurance for your travels.
 If you travel often, some travel focused credit cards cover automatic trip cancellation insurance as long as you buy the plane ticket on the card.
 Make sure you fully understand how credit works and to follow good financial habits.

 When planning a trip as a senior, follow these guidelines.
 With proper planning and organization, seniors can make their travels much smoother, and overall a safer, more comfortable experience.
-For more information on how to travel safely, contact us!
+For more information on how to travel safely, contact a Caring team near you!
 Our knowledgeable staff can provide guidance and even accompany you on your trip if needed.